|Cloud Arbor, Buhl Community Park, Pittsburgh (Photo: Ned Kahn)|

 Linked to urban design, placemaking may be as iconic as the Highline, as incidental as trees forming an arch along a street, as intentional as site-specific art, or as inspired as a mural incorporating a vine climbing a wall.

 One way museums bring value to the communities they serve is in their role as placemakers.
-Whether planned around the museum itself or in community spaces, museum placemaking projects engage visitors, partners, and neighbors, building on existing knowledge of and relationships with a place and work towards a shared vision.
+Whether planned around the museum itself or in community spaces, museum placemaking projects engage visitors, partners, and neighbors, building on existing knowledge of and relationships with a place, working towards a shared vision.
 Varied perspectives and imaginations help in reimagining ignored spaces, animating an incidental space, and making a place welcoming, meaningful, and shared.
 In reimagining a place, it is as if we are noticing it for the first time or in a completely new way.
 When a space that was once a pass-through becomes a place for people, we want to gather, linger, return, and share with others.
 In the process we are taking ownership, building caring and connection with others and with places, revitalizing an area, and strengthening community.

 Making Place Visible